Thick and fluffy coconut flour pancakes made in 5 minutes! No sugar needed, these are one of the EASIEST low carb breakfasts you’ll ever make.

 - To freeze: Place pancakes in a ziplock bag and store them in the freezer for up to 6 months.

-More keto breakfast recipes to try
+More recipes using coconut flour to try

 - In a large mixing bowl, combine your dry ingredients and mix well.
 Add in the egg whites, one at a time, followed by the milk, yogurt, vanilla extract and stevia.
 Mix very well, until combined and a very thick batter remains.